yago955/powershell_JSON_File/README.md

 # powershell_JSON_File
-my customized JSON file code
+my customized JSON file for windows terminal (powershell)

 use the .json code to modify your powershell terminal layout